BartoszSzatkowski/cargo-mirrorer/README.md

 # Cargo mirrorer

-Tool for replication of crates and serving them in a way replicating crates io.
+Tool for dowloading crates and serving them, creating a local alternative for crates.io.
 Usefull in offline and bad connection situations.

+# This repo is under construction TODOs:

 ## Updating strategy: